kubernetes/community/generator/README.md

 Time zones make everything complicated.
 And Daylight Saving time makes it even more complicated.
 Meetings are specified with a time zone and we generate a link to http://www.thetimezoneconverter.com/ so that people can easily convert it to their local time zone.
-To make this work you need to specify the time zone in a way that that web site recognizes.
+To make this work you need to specify the time zone in a way that web site recognizes.
 Practically, that means US pacific time must be `PT (Pacific Time)`.
 `PT` isn't good enough, unfortunately.

-When an update happens to the this file, the next step is generate the accompanying documentation.
+When an update happens to the this file, the next step is to generate the accompanying documentation.
 This takes the format of three types of doc files:

 ```